matholroyd/bps/README.markdown

 ## Heroku

+To deploy the app to Heroku, you will need a **free** account with Heroku.

+After setting up your account and getting your computer setup to use Heroku,  you will need to `git clone` this source code + create a Heroku app for yourself.
+Note that BPS requires the *cedar* stack.

+    git clone git://github.com/matholroyd/bps.git
     heroku create <app-name> --stack cedar

+After you have a Heroku app setup, you can deploy for the first time.

+    git push heroku master

-There are a bunch of free add-ons that need to be enabled:
+There are a bunch of free add-ons that need to be enabled.

     heroku addons:add mailgun:starter          # Email plugin
     heroku addons:add ssl:piggyback            # SSL support
     heroku addons:add pgbackups:auto-month     # Backups
-     heroku addons:add scheduler:standard       # Background processing

-The app can also be run in a **demo mode**.
-This allows anyone to log in, wipe the data, etc. Obviously **do not run** this if you intend to actually use the site for yourself.

-    heroku config:add BPS_DEMO_MODE=TRUE
-    heroku config:remove BPS_DEMO_MODE      # turn off demo mode

-After having deployed the app, the database needs to be migrated
+After having deployed the app, the database needs to be migrated.

     heroku run rake db:migrate